Technigo/project-news-site/README.md

 # News Site

-Replace this readme with your own information about your project.

-This project is a news site, for news about vegetarian eating.
+This project is a news site, for news about vegetarian food.

 ## The problem